Cyndi-24/Stroke-Risk-Prediction/README.md

 Insight:The distribution of both hypertension and heart disease are heavily skewed towards 0 as a result of the class imbalance  and this was addressed during the modelling phase using SMOTE.

-# Machine Learning

-In this project, several machine learning algorithms were implemented to predict the likelihood of a patient experiencing a stroke based on demographic and health-related features.
-These models were selected to compare performance across linear, probabilistic, and ensemble-based approaches and the best performing model was selected.

-## Models Used
-* Logistic Regression
-* Random Forest
-* Decision Tree

-In this project, *the Decision Tree model* performed better than the other models tested, making it the most effective algorithm for predicting stroke risk.

----
 ## Data Preparation For Modelling

 ![image alt](https://github.com/Cyndi-24/Stroke-Risk-Prediction/blob/main/Stroke_prediction/Stroke_prediction_images/feature_encoding.png)